blwatkins/blwatkins.github.io/learn-to-code/unix/_posts/2025-05-14-useful-unix-commands.md

 ----

-This tutorial was last updated on Wednesday, May 14, 2025.
+This tutorial was last updated on Thursday, May 15, 2025.